 3. If a wetlands delineation is required, it must be conducted by a qualified (wetlands) critical areas consultant in accordance with the approved federal wetland delineation manual and applicable regional supplements.

 a.
-Prior to construction, the applicant shall mark and provide a certified survey for the edges of the wetland on the site.
+Prior to construction, the applicant shall mark and provide an accurate ground verified map (e.g., GPS Real Time Kinematics or survey) of the edges of the wetland on the site.
 See PTMC 19.05.040(F)(1)(j).

 b.
 Where the applicant has provided a delineation of the wetland boundary, the director shall verify the accuracy of, and may render adjustments to, the boundary delineation.
 In the event the adjusted boundary delineation is contested by the applicant, the director shall, at the applicant’s expense, obtain expert services from a third party to render a final delineation.